craigduncanlab/PyConMessenger/Documentation/NPGuide.md

 This is a portion of MessengerHTML generated for the play 'Macbeth', showing both paragraph numbers and semantic categories within the p tags:

 ![Macbeth_Messenger](Macbeth_Messenger.png)

+This will enable anyone to create a URL link to a specific line number as it appears there.

 # Essay or blog metadata and reserved header prefixes